intel-analytics/ipex-llm/ppml/trusted-big-data-ml/scala/docker-occlum/README.md

 # Trusted Big Data ML with Occlum

 ## Resource Configuration Guide
-These configuration values must be tuned on a per-application basis
+These configuration values must be tuned on a per-application basis.
+You can refer to [here](https://github.com/occlum/occlum/blob/master/docs/resource_config_guide.md?plain=1) for more information.
 ``` bash
 #start-spark-local.sh
 -e SGX_MEM_SIZE=24GB  // means the whole image memory you can use, the same as resource_limits.user_space_size